 Every new WordPress blog needs these 10 types of plugins.
-To not only function well and as it should but also to thrive.
+To not only function well, as it should, but to also thrive.

 WordPress plugins sole purpose is to extend a blog’s functionality and add new features to it.